Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Assessment Agent-Based Model

-Our experiments simulate a class of 100 students enrolled in a semester-long course for which there are 10 graded assignments.
-For each assignment, each student turns in a submission and is randomly assigned submissions from 4 other students to grade.
+Our ABM simulates a class of students enrolled in a semester-long course for which there is at least one graded assignment.
+For each assignment, each student turns in one submission and is randomly assigned submissions from four other students to grade.

 \textbf{Submissions.} For each assignment $j$, each student $i$ turns in a submission $s_{i, j}$.
 Each submission $s_{i, j}$ has a true integer score $g_{i, j}^* \in [0, 10]$, drawn (independently at random) from the binomial distribution $\Binom{10}{\frac{7}{10}}$.
 The process of grading is modeled by an agent receiving a \textit{signal} about the true score of a submission.
 The signal is a function of some number of draws from a \textit{latent distribution} that depends on the true score of the submission being graded and the \textit{bias} of the agent.